Youth Orchestras & Ensembles

 Wichita Symphony Orchestra

-As Youth Orchestras Manager, Maya Grossman oversees operations of all Wichita Symphony Youth Orchestras and Wind Ensemble activities.
+As Director of Youth Orchestras, Maya Grossman oversees operations of all Wichita Symphony Youth Orchestras, Concert Band and Wind Ensemble activities.
 For any questions regarding our youth ensembles, contact Maya at:

 mgrossman@wso.org